legendarycode3/whitelist-smart-contract/README.md

 ## Usage Guide (How to use - When using Remix IDE)
 ### Building the Project (Using Remix IDE):
 1. Copy the core smart contract file code `StudentRegistry.sol` to Remix IDE (a browser based IDE, for quick prototyping).
+2. Create a new file for the project on your Remix IDE and paste , to learn and build along faster.

 ## Why This Matters (Whitelist Smart Contract)